woodard/libabigail/doc/manuals/abidiff.rst

     memory.
 It's meant to be mainly used to optimize the memory consumption of the tool on binaries with a lot of publicly defined and exported types.

+  * ``--exported-interfaces-only``

+    By default, when looking at the debug information accompanying a binary, this tool analyzes the descriptions of the types reachable by the interfaces (functions and variables) that are visible outside of their translation unit.
+Once that analysis is done, an ABI corpus is constructed by only considering the subset of types reachable from interfaces associated to `ELF`_ symbols that are defined and exported by the binary.
+It's those final ABI Corpora that are compared by this tool.

+    The problem with that approach however is that analyzing all the interfaces that are visible from outside their translation unit can amount to a lot of data, especially when those binaries are applications, as opposed to shared libraries.
+One example of such applications is the `Linux Kernel`_.
+Analyzing massive ABI corpora like these can be extremely slow.

+    To mitigate that performance issue, this option allows libabigail to only analyze types that are reachable from interfaces associated with defined and exported `ELF`_ symbols.

+    Note that this option is turned on by default when analyzing the `Linux Kernel`_.
+Otherwise, it's turned off by default.

+  * ``--allow-non-exported-interfaces``

+    When looking at the debug information accompanying a binary, this tool analyzes the descriptions of the types reachable by the interfaces (functions and variables) that are visible outside of their translation unit.
+Once that analysis is done, an ABI corpus is constructed by only considering the subset of types reachable from interfaces associated to `ELF`_ symbols that are defined and exported by the binary.
+It's those final ABI Corpora that are compared by this tool.

+    The problem with that approach however is that analyzing all the interfaces that are visible from outside their translation unit can amount to a lot of data, especially when those binaries are applications, as opposed to shared libraries.
+One example of such applications is the `Linux Kernel`_.
+Analyzing massive ABI Corpora like these can be extremely slow.

+    In the presence of an "average sized" binary however one can afford having libabigail analyze all interfaces that are visible outside of their translation unit, using this option.

+    Note that this option is turned on by default, unless we are in the presence of the `Linux Kernel`_.

   * ``--stat``